throni3git/bnn/README.md

 # beatronome

-beatronome is an programmable drum computer for the practicing musician.
+beatronome is a programmable drum computer for the practicing musician.
 Within seconds beatronome lets you adjust the drum pattern, increase tempo and keep track of time passing by.

 ## Build

-This project uses (yarn)[https://yarnpkg.com/] to manage dependencies.
+This project uses [yarn](https://yarnpkg.com/) to manage dependencies.
 To install the necessary ones, run `yarn`.

 ### Web